Alex-climber-developer/c-/README.md

 1 here will be all tasks and lab works with C#

-2 this place not for progects
+2 this place not for projects